carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Without the namespaces on the macros, ``other_function`` will be annotated with ``[[noreturn]]`` instead of ``__attribute__((unavailable))``.
-This may seem like a contrived example, but its very possible for this kind of situation to appear in real code if the pragmas are spread out accross a large file.
+This may seem like a contrived example, but its very possible for this kind of situation to appear in real code if the pragmas are spread out across a large file.

 Subject Match Rules
 -------------------